Inclusion in Action

 - Hispanic National Bar Association

 Since 2017, 50 percent of our newly promoted partners are diverse, based on race, ethnicity, sexual orientation, gender or veteran status

-Six of our U.S. offices – Boston, Los Angeles, Miami, New York, San Francisco and Tallahassee – are led by female Executive Partners
+Ten of our U.S. offices – Austin, Boston, Houston, Los Angeles, Miami, New York, Portland, San Francisco and Tallahassee – are led by diverse Executive Partners

 Rating on corporate policies and practices related to LGBTQ workplace equality

-Firm ranked second for Hispanic partners in the 2019 Diversity Scorecard
+Firm ranked first for Hispanic partners in the 2021 Diversity Scorecard

 - Best Law Firms for Women: Holland & Knight was recognized as one of the 2021 "Best Law Firms for Women" by Working Mother Seramount for using best practices in recruiting, retaining, promoting and developing women lawyers.